*New* - Apply now for the Education Policy Fellowship Program: Community Schools Cohort!

 The Education Policy Fellowship Program (EPFP) has evolved over time since its creation in 1964 with funding from the Ford Foundation.
 The program began as a response to the explosive growth of the federal government’s role in education as a result of the enactment of the Elementary and Secondary Education Act (ESEA) and related legislation.
 The transformed role of the federal government generated a need for education professionals in the states who understood the content of legislation, the policy process, and the complex changes that state systems were undergoing as a result.

 Each site develops a program tailored to local policy culture, conditions, and needs.
 Three program strands –leadership, public policy, and professional networking – organize the learning in EPFP.
 Each strand contains concepts, materials, and tools that sites can implement in a manner designed to fit local circumstances.
 Each site offers a different emphasis and mix of activities to implement each program strand.
-Select your location to learn more about the program and application information for your nearest site.
+We currently have four affiliate sites in the 2024 – 2025 cohort year: California, Georgia Michigan, and Mississippi.

 There are over 10,000 alumni across 50 states!
 The Education Policy Fellowship Program is pleased to offer continuous learning and professional development opportunities to alumni and partners.